 I was with my sister, Beth, who drove by her husband’s work, where I met several of his co-workers.
 One of them, Jay, exclaimed, “Morocco?!
 What’s that like?”
 Oh, you know, cause I’m gonna sum up an entire country and its culture in the thirty more seconds we have to stand here in the cold.
 Because, even if I did have an hour or two to talk about it, it’s just not something that I can adequately describe, and it’s probably not something Jay cares to hear about.
 It’s just niceties and small talk.
 And there’s nothing wrong with that.
 It might even be appreciated.
 I have certainly enjoyed talking with friends and family about my experiences, but when someone you barely know asks, something about it just rubs me the wrong way, or I’m just left uncertain of what to say or how to say it.

 And of course, despite me thinking otherwise or perceiving it to be the opposite, a lot is different.
 My parents are at a new church.
 My dog is fatter.
 A lot fatter.
 My closest friends have babies or new jobs or have gone through major life changes in some way or another.
 But at the heart of things, my parents are still my parents.
-The church is still the broken body of Christ.
+The church is still broken.
 My friends are still my friends.
 And Abner still just wants bones to chew on.
 No matter how profoundly (or not) we change, life just sort of goes on, doesn’t it?

 I have one more week in America, and the road to Nashville is ahead of me.
 I hope I cherish every moment of it before returning to the desert.